jbroadway/docs/docs/2023.1/studio/getting-started/installing-flipside-studio.md

 ## Flipside Broadcaster

 The Flipside Broadcaster is a free companion app that lets you cast your show to a PC.
 If you're using Meta Quest, this is how you get your camera output to a PC so you can screencapture or livestream your content.
-If you're using Meta Rift, you can also use Flipside Studio's Desktop Interface for additional functionality
+If you're using Meta Rift, you can also use Flipside Studio's Desktop Interface for additional functionality.

+To use the Flipside Broadcaster, you'll need a laptop or desktop Windows PC with the following min specs:
+- Intel 7th Gen CPU (Intel Core i7-7820HK @ 2.90GHz or better) OR  AMD Ryzen 7 3700U or Better
+- Nvidia 1050 Mobile GPU or better OR AMD Radeon RX 570 or better
+- 8GB RAM

 ## Third party tools